-The term “holiday party” covers a number of soiree types—Christmas parties, Hanukkah gatherings, New Year’s Eve celebrations, hideous sweater-themed shindigs, and baked good exchanges, to name a few.
-There are so many, in fact, that we almost ran out of synonyms for the word “party.”
+The term “holiday party” covers a number of soiree types—Christmas parties, Hanukkah gatherings, New Year’s Eve celebrations, hideous sweater-themed shindigs, and baked good exchanges...there are so many, in fact, that we almost ran out of synonyms for the word “party.”

-Now that you know what kind of shindig you’re hosting, convey that info to your guests-to-be.
+Make sure your guests know what kind of party you’re inviting them to by including as much pertinent information as you can on the invite.
+Is it black tie or BYOB?
+Are kids welcome to join?
+Should your guests RSVP or just drop by?
 Think about what you need to say, so you don’t have to field a million email/text/phone call questions later.

 Need-to-know info may include:

-- If it’s a kid-friendly affair or a pet party.
+If it’s a kid-friendly affair or a pets-welcome party (not kidding).